 History Graduate Program

-Louisa Foroughi's dissertation, "What Makes a Yeoman?
-Status, Religion, and Material Culture in Later Medieval England," was supported by a 2019 Dissertation Fellowship from the NACBS.
+Louisa Foroughi, whose dissertation, “What Makes a Yeoman?
+Status, Religion, and Material Culture in Later Medieval England,” earned her the 2019 Dissertation Fellowship by NACBS.

 Our graduate program is personalized and student-oriented, with small classes taught by our world-renowned faculty.

 Our students produce scholarship of the highest quality.
 Whether you are committed to an academic career or interested in history as a stepping stone to a career in education, industry, media and arts, non-profits, or the public sector, you will graduate with the critical intellectual and practical skills to carve your own path.

 We offer three degree programs: an M.A. in Global History, an M.A. in History, and a Ph.D. in History.

 The Fordham History Department is one of the premier sites for the study of the Middle Ages in North America.
 Courses focus on every period in the medieval millennium (500-1500).
 Students are exposed to the latest research and techniques in the classroom and in special seminars and training sessions.
 Students work with medieval manuscripts and documents and carry out research in archives around Europe and the Mediterranean.